Elise Stefanik: Cybersecurity

-LGBT rights
+LGBTQ rights

 In the 116th Congress, Stefanik was one of eight Republicans to vote for the Equality Act.
-Later in the same Congress, she introduced a bill, The Fairness for All Act, that would prohibit discrimination against LGBT people while also including exceptions for religious groups and small businesses with religious foundations.
-In the 117th Congress, Stefanik voted against the Equality Act on February 25, 2021, despite supporting the same legislation in the previous Congress.
+Later in the same Congress, she introduced a bill, The Fairness for All Act, that would prohibit discrimination against LGBTQ people while also including exceptions for religious groups and small businesses with religious foundations.
+Stefanik voted against the Equality Act on February 25, 2021, despite having supported the same legislation during the previous Congress.

-In 2021, Stefanik co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
-The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

-In 2015, Stefanik was one of 60 Republicans voting to uphold President Barack Obama's 2014 executive order banning federal contractors from making hiring decisions that discriminate based on sexual orientation or gender identity.

-In 2016, Stefanik was one of 43 Republicans to vote for the Maloney Amendment to H.R.
-5055, which would prohibit the use of funds for government contractors who discriminate against LGBT employees.

-On July 19, 2022, Stefanik was one of the 47 Republican representatives who voted in favor of the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Stefanik was one of the 47 Republican representatives who voted in favor of the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.

+In 2024, alongside former HUD secretary Ben Carson and anti-LGBTQ psychologist Miriam Grossman, Stefanik called for a nationwide ban on gender-affirming care for transgender youth and a ban on public schools using transgender students' preferred pronouns.
+This ban would be enforced by potential civil rights suits and the elimination of federal funding for noncompliant institutions.
+Stefanik described support for transgender children as part of a broader "anti-Western" ideology in American education.
+When the Saratoga Springs City School District in New York passed the "Affirming Our Support for Every Student" resolution, which allowed transgender students to play on sports teams matching their stated gender identity, Stefanik called for a federal investigation into the school district and said the Trump Administration could revoke their federal funding over the policy.

 Voting rights

 Stefanik opposes the For the People Act.
-She made a false claim that the legislation would "prevent removal of ineligible voters from registration rolls."
+She made a false claim that the legislation would "prevent removal of ineligible voters from registration rolls".
 Both FactCheck.org and PolitiFact rated Stefanik's claim "False", with PolitiFact stating, "No section of the bill prevents an election official from removing an ineligible person on the voting rolls."